Sign up for this Superfund site’s mailing list

 EPA has conducted several five-year reviews at the site.
 These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by site decision documents.
-The most recent review concluded that response actions at the site are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment in the short-term.
-Ongoing actions to ensure the long-term protectiveness of the remedy include review of institutional controls for OUs 1, 2, 4 and 10, implementation of institutional controls for OU5, possible additional investigations in OU3, and updates and implementation of operation and maintenance plans for OUs 5 and 7.
+The most recent review concluded that response actions at the site are in accordance with the remedies selected by EPA and that the remedies continues to be protective of human health and the environment.
+A recommendation in the 2017 five-year review to ensure the long-term protectiveness of the OU11 remedy is to finalize an institutional control.

 What Is the Current Site Status?